Skip to content

 lens distortion

-: M5StickV's USB-C port lacks pull up resistors required for it to be recognized and powered by host (computer) USB-C ports.
-If you don't have an USB-A available, you can use a USB hub connected between your computer's USB-C and M5StickV.
+: The USB-C ports on the M5StickV and WonderMV lack the pull-up resistors required for host (computer) recognition and power.
+If you don't have a USB-A port available, you can use a USB hub between your computer's USB-C port and these devices.

 : Some Amigo screens have inverted X coordinates, others display colors differently.
 For more info see Troubleshooting.